Skeough20/content-ops-starter/content/pages/blog/top-ten-lessons-we-learned.md

 2. Add liquidity to the project.

-The launch is scheduled to happen on 3 of December.
+The launch is scheduled to happen on 3 of December 2024 .

 Next week, we’ll also reveal some exciting partnerships with big names—stay tuned!
 Let’s make this launch unforgettable.